 - Jammed fingers.
 When the basketball hits the end of your finger, it can cause pain and swelling.

 - Overuse injuries.
-Stress fractures (typically in the leg), rotator cuff injuries (in the shoulder), and patellar tendinitis (in the knee) are the consequence of using the same area repeatedly until it is damaged.
+Stress fractures (typically in the leg), rotator cuff injuries (in the shoulder), and patellar tendonitis (in the knee) are the consequence of using the same area repeatedly until it is damaged.
 Osgood-Schlatter disease is another common overuse injury of the knee.

 Five Tips to Prevent Basketball Injuries